DrobenyukA/react-kit/README.md

 ```

 An alternative to fixing this problem would be to remove aliases altogether and define the dependencies referenced as aliases as dev dependencies instead.
 [However, that might cause other problems.](https://github.com/palmerhq/tsdx/issues/64)

+## Contributing
+This UI kit is used for developing of React applications and anybody are free to use it.
+If you want to extend some features please respect all rules described in this section.

+## Commits
+For commits we agreed to use [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/) to automate changelog and release documentation.
+Yo preserve consistency of commit messages we use [commitlint](https://github.com/conventional-changelog/commitlint).